Elijah-Cook-Code/SeamRipper/README.md

 - **Future Goals:**
   - **Goal 2:** Use information in DB to expedite drafting, by performing calculations on measurements from the DB
   - **Goal 3:** Create Garment object based on selected Client, by parsing the Clients data, taking the required measurements for the Garment(object) requested based on its requirements

-## 5. Visual Appeal

-- **Design & UX:**
-  -atm more concered with building the skeleton of the program then looking to focus more on this at a later date, I do have some ideas for it.
-I'd like it to present the different tables, client info, client measurements.
-The allow the user to interact with them as needed and maybe in the future have it create a table that will create garments based on the clients information and put that into a new table

 ### API Integration (Refactor Branch)